Skip to content

 allowed_vars = [...]

-This keeps docs in sync without requiring developers to memorize which docs reference which code.
-The comment should reference the specific doc file and section.
+This keeps docs in sync without making developers memorize which docs reference which code.
+Reference the specific doc file and section.

 No Hard-Coded Usernames